Definition of MySQL Query Cache

 SHOW VARIABLES LIKE %query_cache%;

-One can even modify these variables applying SET SESSION or SET GLOBAL query statements shown below:
+One can even modify these variables by applying SET SESSION or SET GLOBAL query statements shown below:

 SET GLOBAL query_cache_size = 18777216;

-Query cache is an important feature for query optimization improving performance.
-You can also display the status of query cache variable working in the server as:
+The query cache is an essential feature for query optimization, improving performance.
+You can also display the status of the query cache variable working in the server as:

 SHOW STATUS LIKE “qcache%”;

-The MySQL query cache is defined as a query results cache.
-It matches the incoming queries which initialize with SEL to a hash table, then if there exists a match it will return from the preceding execution of the query.
-But you will find few restrictions mentioned below:
+The MySQL query cache defines itself as a cache for query results.
+It matches the incoming queries that initialize with SEL to a hash table; if a match exists, it will return from the preceding execution of the query.
+But you will find a few restrictions mentioned below:

 - The query cache escapes parsing and matches byte for byte.

-- This query cache was intended for not serving the stale results.
-If any modifications occur to the underlying table(s) will result in all cache being cancelled for those tables.
+- The query cache aimed to prevent the serving of stale results.
+If any modifications occur to the underlying table(s) will result in all cache being canceled for those tables.

 - It implements no table or generates a warning.